pippim/pippim.github.io/index.md

 9. Pippim will take older markdown format on Stack Exchange Answers where `#Header` was used and convert it to `# Header`.

+10. Alternate H1 markdown "Header 1" line followed by "==" line are converted to "# Header 1".
+Alternate H2 markdown "Header 2" line followed by "-- line" are converted to "## Header 2".
+Consequently the trailing "==" or "--" lines are converted to blank lines.

-10. Pippim converts Stack Exchange tags formated as: `<Tag1><Tag2><Tag3>` and converts them to: `tags: Tag1 Tag2 Tag3` for Jekyll *front matter*.
+11. Pippim converts Stack Exchange tags formated as: `<Tag1><Tag2><Tag3>` and converts them to: `tags: Tag1 Tag2 Tag3` for Jekyll *front matter*.

-11. Pippim setups the Jekyll front matter as required for Title and sets the blog filename as expected.
+12. Pippim setups the Jekyll front matter as required for Title and sets the blog filename as expected.
 However it also allows custom front matter for URL, Votes, Last Edit Date, etc.

 A preview of `stack-to-blog.py` is presented a few sections below and the full program can be accessed on the <kbd>💻 Programs</kbd> page.